 What is the process for scheduling my surgery?

 Initial Consult: You will be evaluated by the Heart/Vascular/Lung Surgeon in our office after being referred by your primary MD or Cardiologist for a consultation.
-The surgeon will be discussing the results of any diagnostic tests such as the Angiogram, CT Scan, Echocardiogram, Stress Test, Nuclear Medicine Test and Laboratory Tests as they pertain to your need for surgical intervention.
-The Surgeon will provide general information regarding the surgery along with the risks and benefits so that you and your family members are able to make an informed decision.
-It is important that you bring 1-2 close family members with you to this appointment.
+The surgeon will discuss diagnostic test results (such as the Angiogram, CT Scan, Echocardiogram, Stress Test, Nuclear Medicine Test, and Laboratory Tests) as they pertain to your need for surgery.
+The surgeon will also provide general information regarding the surgery along with its risks and benefits so that you and your family can make an informed decision.
+It is important that you bring 1–2 close family members with you to this appointment.

 After the decision for surgery is made, you will be scheduled for a pre-operative appointment at least 3 days prior to the surgery.
-This appointment is designed to obtain any tests necessary for surgery, gather important insurance information, discuss the preparation for surgery and explain the logistics regarding your admission to the hospital.
+This appointment is designed to obtain any tests necessary for surgery, gather important insurance information, discuss surgical preparation, and explain the logistics regarding your hospital admission.

 Am I going to need a blood transfusion?

 Blood Transfusion: Not every heart surgery requires a blood transfusion.
-Most scheduled, non-emergent heart / lung cases do not require blood transfusions.
-A type and screen blood test is always completed prior to surgery so that the hospital’s blood bank has your type of blood available for you should it be required.
+Most scheduled, non-emergent heart/lung cases do not require blood transfusions.
+A type and screen blood test is always completed prior to surgery so that the hospital’s blood bank has your blood type available should it be required.

 You do have the option of donating your own blood (Autologous Blood Donation) prior to the heart surgery if it is a planned procedure.
 Please inform our office of your request so that we can help facilitate your wishes with the proper agency.
-Remember, most insurance providers do not provide coverage for Autologous Blood Donation.
-You might need to check with your provider so that you can plan for this expense.
+(Note: Most insurance providers do not provide coverage for Autologous Blood Donation, so please check with your provider for coverage details.)

 What activities am I allowed to do after heart surgery?

-Daily Routine: After you are discharged from the hospital following heart surgery, it is important that you do as much for yourself as possible.
-This includes getting out of bed, bathing/showering, dressing, light meal preparation, medication administration and walking around the house.
+Daily Routine: After discharge from the hospital following heart surgery, it is important that you do as much for yourself as possible.
+This includes getting out of bed, bathing/showering, dressing, light meal preparation, medication administration, and walking around the house.

-Exercise: Walking is the best activity that you can engage in following heart surgery.
-Begin a walking program after discharge from the hospital.
-Start by walking 5-10 minute intervals 2-3 times daily, then progress by increasing those intervals by 5 minutes every week until you are walking 30-40 minutes without stopping on flat surfaces only.
-Do not walk when it is excessively warm or cold.
-Do not walk up hills for 6 weeks.
-This will put undue stress on a recovering heart.
-Think about joining a Cardiac Rehabilitation Program at your local hospital.
-Some health insurances cover this service.
+Exercise: Walking is the best activity following heart surgery.
+Begin a walking program after discharge.
+Start by walking 5–10 minute intervals 2–3 times daily, then gradually increase these intervals by 5 minutes every week until you are walking 30–40 minutes without stopping on flat surfaces.
+Do not walk when it is excessively warm or cold, and avoid hills for 6 weeks.

 Sex: Avoid putting pressure on your chest for 6 weeks.
 When you are ready, you may resume sexual activity.